-WebLogic Server provides complete support for the J2EE 1.4 specification.
+WebLogic Server provides complete support for the Java EE 5.0 specification.
 For more information, see the following WebLogic Server programming guides:

-- Web Applications provide the basic J2EE mechanism for deployment of dynamic Web pages based on the J2EE standards of Servlets and Java ServerPages (JSP).
-Web Applications are also used to serve static Web content such as HTML pages and image files. - Web Services provide a shared set of functions that are available to other systems on a network and can used as a component of distributed Web-based applications. - XML capabilities include data exchange, and a means to store content independent of its presentation, and more. - Java Messaging Service (JMS) enables applications to communicate with one another through the exchange of messages.
-A message is a request, report, and/or event that contains information needed to coordinate communication between different applications. - Java Database Connectivity (JDBC) provides pooled access to DBMS resources. - Resource Adapters provide connectivity to legacy and other external enterprise systems. - Enterprise JavaBeans (EJB) provide Java objects to encapsulate data and business logic. - Remote Method Invocation (RMI) is the Java standard for distributed object computing, allowing applications to invoke methods on a remote objects locally. - Beehive is an open-source J2EE programming framework designed to make the most difficult J2EE programming tasks easier by using Java metadata annotations. - Security APIs allow you to integrate authentication and authorization into your J2EE applications.
-You can also use the Security Provider APIs to create your own custom security providers. - WebLogic Tuxedo Connectivity (WTC) provides interoperability between WebLogic Server applications and BEA Tuxedo services.
-WTC allows WebLogic Server clients to invoke Tuxedo services and Tuxedo clients to invoke EJBs in response to a service request.
+- Web Applications provide the basic Java EE mechanism for deployment of dynamic Web pages based on the Java EE standards of Servlets and Java ServerPages (JSP).
+Web applications are also used to serve static Web content such as HTML pages and image files. - Web Services provide a shared set of functions that are available to other systems on a network and can be used as a component of distributed Web-based applications. - XML capabilities include data exchange, and a means to store content independent of its presentation, and more.

-- Overview of WebLogic Server Application Development describes developer tools and best practices for coding WebLogic Server applications. - For additional programming topics, see the Developing Applications on BEA WebLogic Server® 9.2 topic page.
+- Java Messaging Service (JMS) enables applications to communicate with one another through the exchange of messages.
+A message is a request, report, and/or event that contains information needed to coordinate communication between different applications. - Java Database Connectivity (JDBC) provides pooled access to DBMS resources. - Resource Adapters provide connectivity to legacy and other external enterprise systems. - Enterprise JavaBeans (EJB) provide Java objects to encapsulate data and business logic. - Remote Method Invocation (RMI) is the Java standard for distributed object computing, allowing applications to invoke methods on a remote objects locally. - Security APIs allow you to integrate authentication and authorization into your Java EE applications.
+You can also use the Security Provider APIs to create your own custom security providers. - WebLogic Tuxedo Connectivity (WTC) provides interoperability between WebLogic Server applications and Tuxedo services.
+WTC allows WebLogic Server clients to invoke Tuxedo services and Tuxedo clients to invoke EJBs in response to a service request. - Overview of WebLogic Server Application Development describes developer tools and best practices for coding WebLogic Server applications. - For additional programming topics, see the Developing Applications on Oracle WebLogic Server topic page.